Simple nerve stretches may boost balance and strength in seniors

 Summary

-This study looks at whether a gentle physiotherapy technique called neural mobilization can improve balance, ankle strength, and calf muscle size in adults aged 60 and older with sarcopenia (age-related muscle loss).
-Participants will receive nerve-focused stretches combined with standard exercises over a set period.
-The goal is to reduce fall risk and improve mobility and independence.
+This study tests whether a gentle physiotherapy technique called neural mobilization, combined with standard exercises, can improve balance, ankle strength, and calf muscle size in people aged 60+ with sarcopenia (age-related muscle loss).
+52 participants will receive guided nerve stretches and Otago exercises over a set period.
+The goal is to see if this approach can reduce fall risk and improve mobility.

 Disclaimer Read more